mikeho/ui-toolkit-react/README.md

 However, sometimes you need a bit more power.
 In those cases, instad of specifying an explicit `dataSource`, you can specify a `queryData` function.

-The `queryData` function you define must take in two parameters:
+The `queryData` function you define must take in the `Table` itself as a parameter.
+This allows you to call one of two methods available on your `Table`:

-* `bindData` -- this is a function callback that your `queryData` function must call when the array of items is ready
+* `bindData(items, totalCount)` -- this is the function your `queryData` function _must_ call when the array of items is ready for your `Table` to start rendering.  `items` is required.  `totalCount` is required only if you are paginating the results (see "Pagination" below)
-* `setupRequest` -- this is a function callback that your `queryData` function may call to set up pagination and sorting parameters to your API request object
+* `getResultParameter` -- if you are optionally using Pagination and/or Sorting, then you call this method to have the `Table` calculate the `ResultParameter` to use.
+You pass this into your Qcodo API call that accepts a `ResultParameter`, to have the API add the appropriate `ORDER BY` and `LIMIT` clauses to its database query

 ```
 <DataGrid.Table key="fruits" queryData={myQueryData} renderItem={renderFruitItem}>